Bhagavad Gita Chapter 2 Verse 69 Meaning

 What is the main idea of Bhagavad Gita 2.69?

+This verse carries the weight of lived truth.
 That which is night to all beings, in that the self-controlled man is awake; when all beings are awake, that is night for the sage who sees.
-This verse emphasizes soul with clarity and purpose.
+In the context of understanding the immortal nature of the Self and the path of selfless action, these words...

 How can I apply Bhagavad Gita 2.69 in daily life?